-Egress window systems help architects and engineers create value in below grade designs.
+Architects and engineers using egress systems create additional value in below grade designs.
 New home builders are always looking for ways to reduce the cost of construction and still offer the square footage needed by families.

-One cost effective way that is becoming more common in the western areas of the United States is designing homes with multiple Egress systems, and using the basement level as the first level of living.
-The open stairwells that move the airflow and ventilation from one floor to another make for more comfortable living space.
+One cost effective way that is becoming more common in the western areas of the United States is designing homes with multiple egress systems, and using the basement level as the first level of living.
+The open stairwells that move the airflow and ventilation from one floor to another make for more comfortable living space and more profit for a property owner.

 Having a statute that requires an Egress window system to a basement enables property owners to rent the basement to potential tenants, with their safety in mind.
 In addition to saving costs and making the most of the property space, it adds value to the property.